hypeJunction/hypeGraph/README.md

 ## Authentication

 You can configure which authentication methods are allowed on your site.
-Examples below assume you have API key authentication enabled.

 Note that calling REST/Graph endpoints will terminate current user session, and use registered PAM handlers to reauthenticate.
 In order to test web services